-Certain colours can have a huge impact on the way you feel in your home.
+Certain paint colours can have a huge impact on the way you feel in your home.
 And while some shades can have you feeling happy and inspired, others may be secretly dragging you down.
-Here’s a simple guide to choosing the best colour for each room of your house.
+Here’s a simple guide to choosing the best room colour for your house.

 While many of us are working at home due to Coronavirus now is the perfect time to take a look around at the colours in your home and consider the effect it might be having on your moods.
 You might be surprised at the changes a few small tweaks can bring.

 Room colour gives your home personality; it’s one of the single most effective ways to make your house feel like a home.